noelbundick/website/content/posts/Fun-with-Azure-Container-Instances/index.md

 <script src="https://gist.github.com/noelbundick/9fa6e53a300e98e3af36d2a6ceea7f62.js?file=template.json"></script>

 > If this is your first template and it looks like a big mess to you, then you're just like me!
-My {% post_link Learning-Azure-Resource-Manager-Introduction "Intro to Azure Resource Manager Templates" %} post might be a useful place to start learning
+My [Intro to Azure Resource Manager Templates]({{< relref "Learning-Azure-Resource-Manager-Introduction" >}}) post might be a useful place to start learning

 ### Setup script